intelailabpage/intelailabpage.github.io/_posts/2024-04-16-longformvideoseries-part4.md

 runs on long videos.
 To that end, we explore novel video represnetation learning methods that are equipped with long-form reasoning capability.

 This is part 4 focusing on how we are pushing the boundary of "long-form" reasoning leveraging "short-form" foundation models in a memory and computation-efficient ways.
-See <a href=""> Part I </a> on video as spatio-temporal graphs and <a href=""> Part II </a> on video as temporal graphs for modeling several video understanding tasks.
+See <a href="https://intelailabpage.github.io/2024/04/16/longformvideoseries-part1.html"> Part I </a> on video as spatio-temporal graphs and <a href="https://intelailabpage.github.io/2024/04/16/longformvideoseries-part2.html"> Part II </a> on video as temporal graphs for modeling several video understanding tasks.
-See <a href=""> Part III </a> to learn about sparse video-text transformers and a sneak peek to our current explorations.
+See <a href="https://intelailabpage.github.io/2024/04/16/longformvideoseries-part3.html"> Part III </a> to learn about sparse video-text transformers and a sneak peek to our current explorations.